 How much does labia reduction surgery cost?

-The vast majority of cosmetic surgery including procedures like labiaplasty are not covered by private medical insurance and are not carried out in the NHS.
+The vast majority of cosmetic surgery including procedures like labiaplasty is not covered by private medical insurance and is not carried out in the NHS.
 This means you will have to pay to have the procedure carried out by a reputable private healthcare provider such as Centre for Surgery in London.
-Centre for Surgery, the average cost of the labiaplasty starts at £4000.
+Centre for Surgery, the average cost of labiaplasty starts at £4000.
 You will receive an accurate quote once you have had a face-to-face consultation with Dr Dimitriadi where a full medical history and examination will be carried out to determine your suitability for labia minora reduction.
-We are also able to offer a full range of affordable finance plans with our finance partners, Chrysalis finance.
+We are also able to offer a full range of affordable finance plans with our finance partner, Chrysalis finance.
 This means having labiaplasty surgery becomes a definite reality for many patients who previously would not have been able to afford the procedure.

-Dr Dimitriadi is an accredited specialist in aesthetic gynaecology, and is very committed to helping women who are concerned by either the appearance or function of their labia minora.
+Dr Dimitriadi is an accredited specialist in aesthetic gynaecology and is very committed to helping women who are concerned by either the appearance or function of their labia minora.
 We always try to make all our procedures as accessible as possible for as many patients as possible to help you reach your goals.
 This is why we always strive to offer free consultations, and you are more than welcome to return for a follow-up consultation if you would like to learn more or if you are unsure about any aspect of the labiaplasty plastic procedure.